Dkaban/Binary-Search-Decision-Tree/README.md

-# Binary-Search-Decision-Tree
+# Binary Search Decision Tree

+### Language: Java
-This is an example of a binary search tree used as a decision tree
+This is a demonstration of how to use a Binary Search Tree as a Decision Tree.
+We import the text file, then traverse through the tree as indicated.